Turbo Takeaways

-If you’re in the market for a new or used car, comparing loan offers from multiple lenders is the best way to get the lowest interest rate.
+If you're shopping for a new or used vehicle, comparing auto loan offers from lenders like Navy Federal Credit Union can help you lock in the lowest interest rate.
 If you’re an active-duty military member, veteran, or family member, you may qualify for a Navy Federal car loan with membership.

-Navy Federal Credit Union offers low Annual Percentage Rates (APRs) on auto loans, no fees, and longer repayment terms.
+Navy Federal offers low Annual Percentage Rates (APRs) on auto loans, no fees, and longer repayment terms.
 However, membership requirements can be quite restrictive.
-With most lenders offering an option to prequalify, we recommend comparing the offer you get from Navy Federal against a few other lenders to get the best possible deal.
+With most lenders offering an option to prequalify, it's best to compare the offer you get from Navy Federal against a few other lenders to get the best possible deal.

 Navy Federal Credit Union auto loans can be used for financing new and used cars.
 It also offers loans for other vehicles, such as boats, RVs, and motorcycles.
 As with most other credit unions, you can apply for an auto loan to purchase or refinance just about any new or used car, truck, or SUV that is above a certain minimum market value (e.g., $2,000 or more) and is in good condition.